yafyz/nitrsnip/README.md

 "show_messages" if set to true, will log messages to the console "tokens" used if "tokens_file" is not specified, tokens seperated by ; (no comment support) "cache_codes" when true, codes are only temporarily cached till the application is restarted, when false they are saved on exit and loaded upon startup
+"improve_latency" improves latency on first request after HTTP connect by attempting to claim a random code, might be a risky thing to enable
 ```
 all config can also be specified using env vars, env vars are only used if the directory files does not exist
 # heroku